evsebiu/KinetoLandingPage/README.md

 ## Configuration Options

-The application's properties can be configured through the `application.properties` or `application.yml` file (not shown in provided structure, but typical).
-Common configuration options might include:
+The application's properties can be configured through the `application.properties` file.

 *   **Server Port:**  `server.port` (defaults to 8080).
 *   **Database Connection:** (If a database were added, properties would configure the connection).